betterscientificsoftware/bssw.io/Articles/WhatIs/WhatIsPeerCodeReview.md

 This can lead to improved software quality and reduced risk of defects.

 * Increased security: Peer code reviews can help to identify and fix security vulnerabilities in code.
-This can help to protect software from attack.
+This can help to protect software from becoming a vector for attack.

 * Improved performance: Peer code reviews can help to identify and fix performance bottlenecks in code.
 This can improve the performance of software and make it more responsive to users.

-* Reduced development costs: Peer code reviews can help to reduce the cost of software development by finding and fixing defects early in the development process and improve the maintainability and sustainability of the code.
+* Reduced development costs: Peer code reviews can help to reduce the cost of software development by finding and fixing defects early in the development process and improving the maintainability and sustainability of the code.
 This can save time and money that would otherwise be spent on debugging and fixing defects later in the development process.

 * Improved developer skills: Peer code reviews can help developers to learn from each other and improve their coding skills.